 The Commission generally collects and analyzes between 45 and 60 fish tissue samples annually.
 Samples primarily consisting of three-fish composites are analyzed for certain organics, pesticides, and metals.
 These data are then used by various agencies in each of the states bordering the river to issue fish consumption advisories to the public.
-Total mercury water column data were collected from 15 clean metals sites once every other month between 2010 and 2014.
+Total mercury water column data were collected from 15 clean metals sites once every other month between 2016 and 2020.
 PCBs and dioxins were measured through high volume sampling between 1997 through 2004.
 These data have been included in this assessment because concentrations of these chemicals are assumed to not have changed significantly since then given their persistent nature and limited remediation.
 The assessment based on PCBs and dioxins are historical and therefore have not changed since no further data has been collected.
 A full description of each designation for the fish consumption use is as follows:

-For PCBs & Dioxin:
+For PCBs, Dioxin, and Mercury in Water: